-A new partnership between Cricket Ireland, the Irish Cricketers’ Association and Inspire Workplaces will see the Belfast-based mental health support service provider working with the Ireland Men’s and Ireland Women’s senior squads to tackle the stigma that still exists around talking about mental health in sport, and to educate others on the psychological challenges players may face both during and after their career.
+A new partnership between Cricket Ireland, the Irish Cricketers’ Association and Inspire Workplaces will see the Belfast-based mental health support service provider working with the Ireland men’s and Ireland women’s senior squads to tackle the stigma that still exists around talking about mental health in sport and to educate others on the psychological challenges players may face both during and after their career.

 John Conaghan, Inspire Group Director of Professional Services, said:

-“We’re delighted for the opportunity to work in partnership with Cricket Ireland and the ICA, and through the Player Support Programme, to help build and support resilient, psychologically-informed and engaged players.”
+“We’re delighted for the opportunity to work in partnership with Cricket Ireland and the ICA, and through the Player Support Programme, to help build and support resilient, psychologically informed and engaged players.

 “The Player Support Programme provides a range of tailored mental health prevention and intervention services designed to promote and protect the wellbeing of Cricket Ireland’s elite players.
-Support services include a 24-hour telephone support line, counselling, psychological assessment and high intensity interventions, addiction support services, and access to a range of online wellbeing support tools and resources.”
+Support services include a 24-hour telephone support line, counselling, psychological assessment and high intensity interventions, addiction support services and access to a range of online wellbeing support tools and resources.

 “Our specific aim with Cricket Ireland is to develop a culture amongst the players that promotes resilience, de-stigmatises mental health issues, informs, engages and encourages them to actively seek support when they need it.”

-John Duffy Inspire Clinical Lead ROI, said:
+Inspire Clinical Lead for ROI John Duffy said:

 “Access to a psychological support service provides players with a confidential space to more effectively manage and mitigate the personal and professional demands placed upon them.”